Skip to main content

 }

-Despia configures the WebView with mediaPlaybackRequiresUserGesture = false (Android) and mediaTypesRequiringUserActionForPlayback = [] (iOS), so video ads autoplay without requiring a tap. exactly as you’d expect from a native video ad.
+Despia configures mediaPlaybackRequiresUserGesture = false on Android and mediaTypesRequiringUserActionForPlayback = [] on iOS, so video ads autoplay without requiring a tap.

-Show an ad in exchange for unlocking gated content. a premium article, extra lives in a game, a discount code, or a download.
-The user opts in, watches the ad, and your UI programmatically reveals the content.
-This entire flow runs in your web UI with no native layer involvement.
+Show an ad in exchange for unlocking gated content (a premium article, extra lives, a download).
+The user opts in, watches the ad, and your UI programmatically reveals the locked content.

 function AdGate({ onUnlock }) {